wigig-tools/qd-interpreter/README.md

  In case you have more than one STA to associate to one AP, two option are offered:
 ```
-  // Option 1: Define every STA associated to AP B and use ',' as a separator
+  // Option 1: Define every STA associated to the AP and use ',' as a separator
   3,4,5,6,7
   // Option 2: Define the lower ID and higher ID of the STAs associated to the AP and use ':' as a separator
   3:7
 ```

-For a scenario, you must:
+For a scenario, you must either:
-* either place a file named `nodesConfiguration.txt` at the root of the scenario
+* Place a file named `nodesConfiguration.txt` using the format defined above at the root of the scenario
-* either use the default configuration of the NIST Q-D Interpreter.
+* Use the default configuration of the NIST Q-D Interpreter.
 By default, the first node is considered as an AP and all the other nodes are set to be STAs.

-## Display STAs association

 ## How to add textures and new 3D Model